AHelmin/E-Commerce-Back-End/README.md

 ## Credits

 Thanks goes to the University of Minnesota and Edx Bootcamp for providing the assistance needed to complete this project.
-I also would like to thank J. Bittner for assistance with the Employee Tracker ascii logo.

 ## License